thomasloven/lovelace-layout-card/README.md

 > Second: Usability.
 I want to focus on fewer options and doing the right thing out of the box instead.
 And the three remaining options actually have much more impact than you'd think.
 >
 > If you want more fine-grained controll (e.g. variable sized columns), please take a look at the Grid layout.
+>
+> In general, I recommend starting over with a grid view, rather than trying to convert an old layout-card based setup.
+You'll likely have better results.

 ### Masonry layout